 - Experience with lobbying or advocacy campaigns preferred.

 This position has no direct supervisory responsibilities.

 This is a full-time position and requires heavy use of computer and phones.
-Days and hours of work are Monday through Friday, 9:00 a.m. to 5:30 p.m.
+Days and hours of work are Monday through Friday, 9:00 a.m. to 5:30 p.m with option to telework 2 days a month.
 Some occasional evening and weekend hours may be required.
 Frequent local and occasional national travel.